Deseronto Transit

-Deseronto Transit is the public transit system in the town of Deseronto, also connecting to the towns of Belleville, Napanee and Tyendinaga.
-Service runs from 5AM-7PM, with no service on statuary holidays.
+Deseronto Transit was a public transit system in the Canadian town of Deseronto with connections to the towns of Belleville, Napanee and Tyendinaga.
+Service ran from 5AM-7PM, with no service on statuary holidays.

 History

 Deseronto Transit was founded in 2007, providing limited service in Deseronto and Belleville.

 On January 2, 2024, Deseronto Transit transitioned to a fixed route service, running from Belleville to Greater Napanee via Deseronto.
 Additional stops were added in Tyendinaga Mohawk Territory, in Shannonville, and throughout Greater Napanee.

+All services ended on December 1, 2025.

 Connections

-Deseronto Transit connects with Belleville Transit, in Belleville.
-It also indirectly connects with Quinte Transit at Quinte Mall.
+Deseronto Transit connected to Belleville Transit, in Belleville.
+It also indirectly connected with Quinte Transit at Quinte Mall.

 Fleet

-Deseronto Transit utilizes one 2012 GMC G4500, one 2016 Ford E-450, one 2018 Ford E-450 and one 2018 Dodge Caravan SE.
+Deseronto Transit utilized one 2012 GMC G4500, one 2016 Ford E-450, one 2018 Ford E-450 and one 2018 Dodge Caravan SE.
 The fleet is wheelchair-accessible.

 Stops

-Deseronto Transit operated 22 stops, but has curtailed service as the town of Greater Napanee has withdrawn its subsidy effective 31 Mar 2025.
+Deseronto Transit operated 22 stops, but curtailed service when the town of Greater Napanee withdrew its subsidy effective March 31, 2025.